tuxxon/wedeploy.com/node/electric/src/pages/tutorials/liferay-portal-ce/download-sample/index.md

 #### Download Sample

-First, you'll download a folder that contains the necessary files and directories for a Liferay CE project.
+First, you'll download a folder that contains the necessary files and directories for a Liferay Portal CE project.
 There are basically two ways you can do this.

 ###### A) Download a ZIP